LexmiNarayan/Portfolio/README.md

 it also have a cooll looking scrollbar which i created using the webkit scrollbar properites which are the scroll ,thumb and bar properites,the scroll take scare of how we scroll the thumb takes care of the the portion in scroll bar which goes up and down when we scroll,the track is responsible for the whole track in which the thumb moves

-Unsafe warning given by the microsoft:
-    i have checked my files for malicious threats and i found none and it is safe to say my project is a safe one so you dont have to worry about that ,please do proceed ignoring the warning it is safe,the warnign is due to my file being relatively new since i do not actually host it using a dedicated domain in a server
-And it does not collect any perosnal information,so phishing is impossible since it is a static site not javascript used ,you can also check the code ,there is no javascript used and im hosting form github so no issue